Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Arm Lift Procedure

 The surgical incision is placed along the inside of the arm, and may extend from the elbow into the armpit, depending on the individual case.
 Occasionally in weight loss patients, the incision may extend down onto the lateral chest wall to address further skin laxity.
 Scarring on the arm is inevitable but will fade over time.
-The operation can be performed as a day surgery or may involve an overnight stay in hospital.
+The operation is performed under general anaesthesia and requires an overnight stay in hospital.

 Arm Lift Recovery